ipdk-io/networking-recipe/docs/guides/security/openssl-guide.md

 This document provides information about supported OpenSSL versions and security details that you need to consider.

-OpenSSL is a package dependency as infrap4d uses the library for gRPC.
+OpenSSL is a package dependency, as infrap4d uses the library for gRPC.

 ## End of Life for OpenSSL 1.1.1